juandroid007/emu8/README.md

 ### Build:

-To build, you must have cmake installed in you OS, and run:
+To build, you must have cmake installed in your OS, and run:

     ./clean